Sunday's European acca tips: Our 8-1 acca from across the continent

 Last updated

-- Football Acca: Jamie Griffith is banking on in-form Norwich in his 11-1 Saturday fourfold

-- European acca tips: Back our 10-1 continental acca with Sky Bet

-- Goals, goals, goals: Ian Wilkerson has a BTTS 7-1 acca for today's matches
+- Goals, goals, goals: Ian Wilkerson has a 13-2 BTTS acca for Saturday

-- Football Acca: Jamie Griffith is getting behind Real Madrid in his 7-1 Friday fourfold

-- Lunchtime acca: Aaron Ashely has a 9-2 pick for today's early action

-- Football Acca: Jamie Griffith is banking on in-form Norwich in his 11-1 Saturday fourfold

-- European acca tips: Back our 10-1 continental acca with Sky Bet
+- Football Acca: Black Cats can be a good-luck charm for 13-1 fourfold

-- Goals, goals, goals: Ian Wilkerson has a BTTS 7-1 acca for today's matches
+- Goals, goals, goals: Ian Wilkerson has a 13-2 BTTS acca for Saturday

-- Football Acca: Jamie Griffith is getting behind Real Madrid in his 7-1 Friday fourfold
+- Football Acca: Black Cats can be a good-luck charm for 13-1 fourfold